DevExpress-Examples/winforms-dashboard-designer-merge-dashboards-to-tabs/Readme.md

 1. Load the specified dashboard and check whether it has a tab container.
 2. Copy dashboard data sources and resolve name conflicts.
 Create a dictionary containing old and new names.
 3. Copy dashboard groups and resolve name conflicts.
 Create a dictionary containing old and new names.
 4. Copy dashboard items except groups and resolve name conflicts.
 Create a dictionary containing old and new names.
-Update data bindings using the data source names dictionary created in Step 1.
+Update data bindings using the data source names dictionary created while resolving the data source name conflicts.
 5. Update the layout.
 Move the layout root to the tab page as a child node.
 Item and group names specified as source items for the layout items should be updated if they are changed while resolving name conflicts.